Dried fruit: Production

+Preparation and use

-Fruits can be dried whole (e.g., grapes, berries, apricot, plum), in halves, or as slices, (e.g., mango, papaya, kiwi).
+Fruits can be dried whole (e.g., grapes, berries, apricot, plum), in halves, or as slices (e.g., mango, papaya, kiwi).
 Alternatively, they can be chopped after drying (e.g., dates), made into pastes, or concentrated juices.
-The residual moisture content can vary from small (3 – 8%) to substantial (16 – 18%), depending on the type of fruit.
-Fruits can also be dried in puree form, as leather, or as a powder, by spray or drum drying.
+The residual moisture content can vary from small (3–8%) to substantial (16–18%), depending on the type of fruit.
+Fruits can also be spread out, dried and cut into stripes in its puree form without the addition of sugar or fats with at least 50% moisture content as fruit leather, (see patent listed under the references section) or as a powder by spray or drum drying.
 They can be freeze dried.
 Fresh fruit is frozen and placed in a drying chamber under a vacuum.
-Heat is applied and water evaporates from the fruit while still frozen".
+Heat is applied, and water evaporates from the fruit while it is still frozen.
 The fruit becomes very light and crispy and retains much of its original flavor.
 Dried fruit is widely used by the confectionery, baking, and sweets industries.
 Food manufacturing plants use dried fruits in various sauces, soups, marinades, garnishes, puddings, and food for infants and children.

 As ingredients in prepared food, dried fruit juices, purées, and pastes impart sensory and functional characteristics to recipes: